jayssSmm/voice-ledger/README.md

-# voice-ledger
+# VOICE LEDGER

-# Telegram Voice → Employment Data Bot
+# telegram voice → employment data bot

 Accepts a voice note on Telegram, transcribes it, extracts structured employment data (employer, wage, dates), and replies — all in under 2 seconds.